ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 <type 'str'>
 ```

 `str` is short for *string*, i.e. text or characters.
-Oh no!
-W have just got one long string of text from our data, including all the commas from the csv file format.
+But wait, this means that the variable `line` is just one long string of text from our data, including all the commas from the csv file format.
 Luckily, Python is very good at manipulating strings.
 We can break up the data by *splitting* the string.
 Like so:

 ```python
 with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: